 Center for Cybersecurity Research

-The Secure Modeling and Intelligent Learning in Engineering Systems (SMILES) Lab is a forward-thinking interdisciplinary group of faculty and student researchers who are embracing outside-the-box thinking to develop cutting-edge AI-based solutions to some of the most pressing problems of our time.
+The Secure Modeling and Intelligent Learning in Engineering Systems Lab is a forward-thinking interdisciplinary group of faculty and student researchers embracing outside-the-box thinking to develop cutting-edge artificial intelligence based solutions to some of the most pressing problems of our time.
 The translational research put forth by the SMILES team has an impact that extends beyond our community with marketable solutions in cybersecurity and healthcare that will benefit us all.

-The PPI Center is a multi-university, industry-focused research center under the supervision of the US National Science Foundation (NSF).
+The PPI Center is a multi-university, industry-focused research center supervised by the US National Science Foundation.
 We operate under the NSF IUCRC model.
-The pre-competitive (i.e., of interest to many companies) and industry-applied research projects we work on are funded by industry members, by our universities, and by the NSF.
+The pre-competitive (i.e., of interest to many companies) and industry-applied research projects we work on are funded by industry members, our universities, and the NSF.

 Our interdisciplinary team has worked on enhancing the DFD to withstand anti-forensic measures and ensure it delivers transparent, explainable, and user-friendly assessments.
 This is critical for applications in various fields, including the legal system, where the need for verifiable evidence is paramount.
 Additionally, our involvement with this project provides students with valuable, hands-on experience in utilizing advanced AI technologies such as deep learning and neurosymbolic AI.
 They also learn to contend with anti-forensic attacks, contributing to the development of systems available to non-experts.
 The project is an expansion on previous awards and efforts, aiming to refine and strengthen the DFD’s capabilities to stay ahead of the evolving digital forgery techniques.
 By doing so, we aim to make significant contributions to the integrity of digital content and cybersecurity.